Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * If multiple Domain Counters of the same colour are present, The player whose units triggered the resolution chooses in which order they are resolved.
 * If after resolving a Domain Counter at a given location, the units that triggered the Domain Counter resolution are no longer present (because they were destroyed during the resolution, for example), then the other Domain Counters at the same location are not resolved and stay where they were.

+#### Custodian of Mecatol Rex
+[image]
+These two Domain Counters have a different appearance and are sometimes used to protect the Mecatol Rex planet from early attacks.
+They behave exactly like their normal counterparts.

 <a name="OtherGameConceptsAndRules">
 ## Other Game Concepts and Rules